Noise Levels in 95231, CA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Eastern 95231 sounds about 96% louder than Western 95231 to the human ear, a 9.7 dBA gap.
+To the human ear, noise in northeastern 95231 sounds about 201% louder than in northwestern 95231, a 15.9 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-5 do you need to be?